firebrandhq/silverstripe-hail/README.md

 ![Hail Page config](docs/images/screen-1.PNG "Hail Page Config")

-Once configured and published you Hail Page should ook like this (Using default styles and templates):
+Once configured and published your Hail Page should look like this (using default styles and templates):

 ![Hail Page](docs/images/screen-2.PNG "Hail Page")